-Gordon Ramsay's rich-flavored turkey gravy is made with the roasted bacon, onions, and lemons from the chef's recipe for lemon and garlic roast turkey, combined with turkey drippings and hard apple cider.
+This recipe was inspired by Gordon Ramsay's rich flavored turkey, with a gravy that is made with roasted bacon, onions, and lemons from the chef's recipe for lemon and garlic roast turkey, combined with turkey drippings and hard apple cider.

 In an unusual touch, Ramsay adds crushed walnuts to the gravy boat before pouring in the hot gravy.
 Although the added walnuts are optional, they do add a unique texture and consistency to the gravy.

-This recipe will work with a 10-pound turkey—double the ingredients for a larger bird.
+This recipe, inspired by Ramsay's, will work with a 10-pound turkey—double the ingredients for a larger bird.

 - For the Roasted Onions, Lemon, and Garlic

 - Drizzle olive oil

 - For the Gravy

 - 3 fresh tomatoes (chopped)

 - 2 cups chicken broth (homemade or packaged but not canned)

 - Optional: 2 tablespoons softened butter mixed with 2 tablespoons all-purpose flour